balerter/site/docs/index.md

 end
 ```

+???+ tip
-> Calling `alert.error` does not send a notification.
+    Calling `alert.error` does not send a notification.
 It changes the level value.
 A notification send when the level changes.